 Stag Beetles are a priority species for the UK.
-We are lucky to have a good population in the Valley and we want to ensure that this remains so in the future.
+We are lucky to have a good population in the Valley and we wanted to ensure that this remains so in the future.

 Our appeal for 2016 was to create a network of habitats throughout the Valley so stag beetle populations do not become isolated.

 - build 50 new breeding sites in the Blackwater Valley using existing dead wood

 - build at least one stumpery every kilometre or 10ha of woodland

 - get local groups and individuals involved to build stumperies on their sites and private back gardens

 - record all known stag beetle locations in the Blackwater Valley, and produce a report on sightings.